Bible Christian Church (vegetarian): Salford and Manchester Bible Christians

 William Cowherd founded the Bible Christian Church following a split from the Swedenborgians.
-Their first chapel was known as Christ Church and located in King Street, Salford, Greater Manchester.
+Its first chapel was known as Christ Church and was located in King Street, Salford, Lancashire.
 The church later moved to new premises in Cross Lane.
-Further chapels were also established in Hulme and Every Street, Ancoats.
+Further chapels were established in Hulme and Every Street, Ancoats.

 To join the church, members had to sign a pledge that committed them to a vegetarian diet and abstention from alcohol.
-Followers of Cowherd's ideas were commonly known as Bible Christians or "Cowherdites".
-Members of the church including Joseph Brotherton and James Simpson were involved in the founding of the Vegetarian Society in 1847.
+Followers of Cowherd's ideas were commonly known as Bible Christians or Cowherdites.
+Members of the church, including Joseph Brotherton and James Simpson, were involved in the founding of the Vegetarian Society in 1847.

 In 1816, Cowherd died and Joseph Brotherton was appointed his successor.
 Brotherton held the position for 40 years until his death in 1857.
 He was succeeded by James Clark (1830–1905) in 1858, who served as pastor for nearly 50 years.

 By 1932, unable to attract enough vegetarian members, the English Bible Christians merged into the Pendleton Unitarians.